MicrosoftDocs/cpp-docs/docs/windows/win32-application-wizard.md

 > [!NOTE]
 >  You cannot add ATL classes, and you can add MFC classes only to those Windows desktop application types that support MFC (see the previous table).

  You can view the files the wizard creates for your project in **Solution Explorer**.
-For more information about the files the wizard creates for your project, see the project-generated file ReadMe.txt.
+For more information about the files the wizard creates for your project, see the project-generated file, `ReadMe.txt`.
 For more information about the file types, [File Types Created for Visual C++ Projects](../ide/file-types-created-for-visual-cpp-projects.md).

 ## See Also
  [Creating an Empty Windows Desktop Application](../windows/creating-an-empty-windows-desktop-application.md)